MichaelHorta/WebIndexer/README.md

 ### Configuration

-Configure variable of application in file:
+Configure variables of application in file:

 ```
 resources/application.properties